instituciones-abiertas/anonimizacion-texto-libre/README.md

 ### Considerations
 - If there's an error on the parameters you send, you will see in the console what is wrong (an suggestions to fix it).
+- To see all entities that are being detected check `ENTITIES_LIST` in `configuration.py`.

 ## Using it!